newrelic-experimental/nr1-session-timeline/README.md

   You can translate this rule into: _Mark in violation any BrowserInteraction event where category is 'Initial Page Load' and firstContentfulPaint exceeds 1.8 seconds._

-  You can remove existing rules, or entire event type blocks, but clicking on the various garbage can icons.
+  You can remove existing rules, or entire event type blocks, by clicking on the various garbage can icons.

 #### Changing defaults <a id="defaults"></a>